secgroundzero/ossem_modular/README.md

 All credit for their hard work with OSSEM goes to [Roberto Rodriguez](https://twitter.com/Cyb3rWard0g) and [Jose Rodriguez](https://twitter.com/Cyb3rPandaH)

-**Problems i expect**
+**Problems**

-As the entries have been created manually there was a lot of copy/paste and regex involved.
-I expect mistakes such as capitalization errors, missing quotation marks or spelling mistakes may appear.
 If you identify any of these open an issue indicating the log ID and the problem.

 **Notes**